microsoft/qsharp/katas/content/single_qubit_gates/index.md

 Z(q);
 ```

 All the basic gates covered in this kata are part of the Intrinsic namespace.
-The function `DumpMachine` is also used to print the state of the quantum simulator.
+Additionally, the function `DumpMachine` from the Diagnostics namespace is used to print the state of the quantum simulator.

 @[example]({"id": "single_qubit_gates__pauli_gates_in_qsharp_demo", "codePath": "./examples/PauliGates.qs"})